Life Time cuts 300 Twin Cities employees due to coronavirus effects

 About 50 employees will be cut from Life Time's Chaska millwork facilities and about 250 corporate employees will be laid off from its main campus in mid-August, company officials disclosed to the Minnesota Department of Employment and Economic Development.

-Life Time fitness clubs across the country closed in March as state mandates forced gyms to close in an effort to prevent the spread of COVID-19.
+Life Time fitness clubs across the country closed in March as state mandates forced gyms to shut down in an effort to prevent the spread of COVID-19.

 "When we closed, we hoped the clubs would reopen quickly," said Lisa Pollock, senior vice president of human resources for Life Time, in a letter to DEED required under the Worker Adjustment and Retraining Notification Act.

-About two-thirds of Life Time’s fitness facilities were closed nearly three months, with uncertainty surround the remaining one-third, she said.
+About two-thirds of Life Time's fitness facilities were closed nearly three months, with uncertainty surrounding the remaining one-third, she said.

 "The tremendous financial impact created by the extended shutdown, combined with operational expense obligations that continued through this time, no clear line of sight as to when member traffic levels will return to normal, and the need to halt nearly four years of in-progress new club development activity, has resulted in an unforeseen, significant impact to the business," Pollock wrote.